-At the end of the day, neither option is a bad one – both QuickBooks and Xero have user-friendly dashboards, comprehensive features, flexible pricing tiers, and a number of integrations for your CRM system, time tracking tools, reporting tools, eCommerce platforms, and so much more.
+At the end of the day, neither option is a bad one – both Xero and QuickBooks offer comprehensive features, flexible pricing tiers, a number of integrations for your CRM system, time tracking tools, reporting tools, ecommerce platforms, and more.

-The bottom line is that, as a business owner or founder, deciding between accounting software will be one of the easier items on your to-do list.
-Xero and QBO are both solid tools for entrepreneurs and estimates put them at >90% of the total accounting systems market for small businesses.
+As a business owner or founder, deciding between accounting softwares probably will be one of the easier items on your to-do list.
+Xero and QBO are both solid tools for entrepreneurs and estimates rank them at >90% of the total accounting systems market for small businesses.
 As long as you’re shifting away from desktop software, spreadsheets, bank statements, and sticky notes, you’re headed in the right direction.